partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 You can see a full `Party.Server` example implementation in the [partykit GitHub repository](https://github.com/partykit/partykit/blob/main/examples/class/src/server.ts).

 We also have a [Next.js template](https://github.com/partykit/partykit-nextjs-chat-template) that demonstrates how to build a fully featured chatroom (with an AI participant!).

+## Documentation

+The `Party.Server` API is documented in detail in the [PartyKit API Reference](https://docs.partykit.io/reference/partyserver-api/).

 ## Feedback welcome!